Residential Onsite Wastewater Treatment: Mound Systems

-Sharon O. Skipton, Extension Drinking Water Educator
+Sharon O. Skipton, Extension Educator

 - Mound Design and Sizing

-Mounds are one of a number of alternative effluent treatment units that have been developed to overcome site conditions that limit the use of a conventional drainfield.
-A mound creates suitable conditions for treatment above the natural soil surface.
+Several areas in Nebraska are not appropriate for onsite wastewater treatment using conventional septic tank/drainfield systems.
+Mound systems are one of a number of alternative systems that have been developed to overcome site conditions that limit the use of a conventional drainfield, including soils with slow or fast permeability, shallow soils over bedrock, or a high water table.
+A mound system creates suitable conditions for initial wastewater treatment above the natural soil surface.
 After preliminary treatment in a septic tank, effluent flows to a dosing chamber.
-From there it is pumped to the mound for further treatment and also uses the existing soil beneath the mound, where final treatment occurs and the water re-enters the environment.
+Then it is pumped to the mound for further treatment and also uses the existing soil beneath the mound, where final treatment occurs and the water re-enters the environment.

 Figure 1.
 Mound system on a residential site.

 The mound (Figure 2) is a drainfield raised above the natural soil surface.
-It consists of sand fill that contains a gravel-filled bed and network of small diameter pipes, called the distribution system.
-Effluent is pumped from the dosing chamber through the mound’s distribution system in controlled, low-pressure doses.
+It consists of a sand fill that contains a gravel-filled bed and network of small diameter pipes, called the distribution system.
+Effluent is pumped from the pump tank through the mound’s distribution system in controlled, low-pressure doses.
 These doses distribute effluent evenly throughout the mound.
 Effluent flows out of the distribution system pipes through small holes and trickles through the gravel bed into a sand layer.
 Some treatment occurs in the sand layer; large particles are filtered from the wastewater, and some pathogens are destroyed.
 However, because wastewater travels through sand rapidly, more treatment is needed.
 There must be a layer of suitable naturally occurring soil beneath the mound that is thick enough to complete the treatment process.
 The soil filters out smaller particles, removing some chemicals and nutrients, and acts as a site for pathogens to be inactivated.
 There must be a cap of topsoil over the sand mound to shed rain, protect against frost and allow vegetative cover to grow.

 Figure 2.
 Side view of dosing chamber and mound.

 The mound can be shaped in a variety of ways to suit individual landscaping and lot size needs.
 Properly landscaped areas around the mound can serve as a privacy barrier, a windbreak for homes, and to screen unsightly views.
 Building a contoured mound works well for slightly sloping hillsides, while one built in the shape of a right angle can be placed on a corner.
 A rectangular mound is acceptable for uniform slope locations.

 Vegetation will help to make the mound look attractive, as well as keep it intact.
 Do not plant or allow large trees, shrubs or plants with extensive root systems to grow within 20 feet of the mound because of the possibility of damage caused by roots.
 Low maintenance grasses or perennial flowers may be planted on the mound, with those that are resistant to water stress planted at the top, where the soil will tend to be dry.

-This publication has been peer-reviewed.
+This publication has been peer reviewed.

-Visit the University of Nebraska–Lincoln Extension Publications Web site for more publications.
+Visit the University of Nebraska–Lincoln Extension Publications website for more publications.